saikiranboga/BTP/README.md

 Installing and running the project requires:

-* Paths to following to be configured in path.php -Blast+ binaries existing on system
+* Paths to following to be configured in path.php
+    - Blast+ binaries existing on system
--Metagenomic db sequences already formated by blast+ -NCBI nr db already formated by blast+
+    - Metagenomic db sequences already formated by blast+
+    - NCBI nr db already formated by blast+

 * Configure MySql database containing metagenome annotation and there details in sqlConnect.php